Kite Museum (Johor)

 The Kite Museum (Muzium Layang-Layang) is a museum about kites in Pasir Gudang, Johor Bahru District, Johor, Malaysia.

 History

-The museum was established in February 2002 during the 7th Pasir Gudang International Kite Festsival.
+The museum was established in February 2002 during the 7th Pasir Gudang International Kite Festival.

 Architecture

 The museum is housed in a two-story building.
 It features a small windmill to generate its own electricity.

 Exhibitions

 The museum showcases various types of kites, posters and videos on Pasir Gudang International Kite Festival.